 You are only eligible to register to vote using your place of residence.
 You are only eligible to vote in the contests in the jurisdictions where you live (e.g., congressional, state assembly, state senate, municipal, judicial, county, school and/or special district offices).
 However, Safe at Home participants can use a free P.O.
 Box instead of a home address.

 You may use a business address or a P.O.
-Box as a mailing address to receive voter information materials.
+Box as a mailing address to receive voter information materials and ballots.

 I registered at a Department of Motor Vehicles (DMV) office.
 Why does the County say I’m not registered?

 A number of citizens who thought they had registered at DMV offices are not actually registered.
 Although they checked the box on the DMV form indicating they wanted to register to vote, many forgot to complete the attached voter registration form.
 A voter registration form must be completed, signed and received by the San Mateo County Registration & Elections Division in order to become a registered voter.